-3The main difference between the two data sets is that theirs ends in 2005:Q4, while mine goes on until 2017:Q2.
+3The main difference between the two data sets is that theirs ends in 2005:Q4, while mine goes on until 2019:Q4.
 Using the shorter sample and a scalar ξ (recursive utility), I can replicate the upward sloping yield curve and the high risk aversion that they find.
 Nonetheless, even in the shorter sample I find evidence for the importance of state-dependence in the tilting function.
-For more details, see Appendix C.
+See the Online Appendix for more details.